Best Delay Pedal – Digital and Analog Top Picks

 The Differences Between Delay, Echo, and Reverb

 Delay and echo are often confused with one another.
 Manufacturers often interchange the two terms.
-From a technical standpoint, Echoes are usually shorter in interval while delays have longer times.
+From a technical standpoint, Echoes are usually shorter in intervals, while delays have longer times.
 Another distinction that may apply to many of the best guitar pedals is the presence of modulation.
 Echo pedals are often paired with some form of modulation or frequency filtering on the repeats.
-Delays, particularly digital delays, have more fidelity, and can be used in conjunction with wilder modulation effects like phaser and flanger.
+Good delay pedals, particularly digital delays, have more fidelity, and can be used in conjunction with wilder modulation effects like phaser and flanger.

 Delay’s Place In Your Signal Chain

-There’s no hard and fast rule with pedal placement, because some musicians like the interaction that certain configurations can give rise to.
+There’s no hard and fast rule when it comes to the best delay effect placement because some musicians like the interaction that certain configurations can give rise to.

 The way musicians used to use delays and echoes before the advent of distortion pedals, effects loops and a/b switching, was to plug their guitar into the input of the effect, then patching the output to the amplifier.
 This use is commonly heard from the 60s and 70s.
 Eddie Van Halen famously used an Echoplex in front of a roaring Marshall Plexi to get his signature “Brown Sound”.
 Jimmy Page used it to create psychedelic effects especially while using a violin bow on guitar.
 Settings for these usually involve having the delay signal low in the mix since overdrive distortion accentuates all the sounds from the repeats.